-In the future, if the Company's sells its common stock at a price below \$0.25 per share, the exercise price of 8,108,356 outstanding shares of Series C and D Preferred Stock that adjust below \$0.25 per share pursuant to the documents governing such instruments.
-In addition, the conversion price of Convertible Notes Payable of \$2,255,066 or 9,020,264 common shares at \$0.25 per share and the exercise price of additional outstanding warrants to purchase 10,334,381 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
-Warrants totaling 4,487,207 would adjust below \$1.20 per share pursuant to the documents governing such instruments.
-Warrants totaling 3,954,625 would adjust below \$2.40 per share pursuant to the documents governing such instruments.
+If in the future, if the Company sells its common stock at a price below \$0.25 per share, the conversion price of 8,108,356 outstanding shares of Series C and D Preferred Stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
+In addition, the conversion price of Convertible Notes Payable in the principal amount of \$2,255,066, that convert into 9,020,264 shares of our common stock at \$0.25 per share and the exercise price of certain outstanding warrants to purchase 10,284,381 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
+Warrants totaling 4,487,207 would adjust below \$1.20 per share and warrants totaling 3,954,625 would adjust below \$2.40 per share, in each case pursuant to the documents governing such instruments.